jessonfoo/p002/week_6/README.md

 directions.
 - If you are doing it from the command line, follow [these](https://help.github.com/articles/syncing-a-fork) directions.

+Open your local version of the directory in Sublime.
+Make your changes and commit/sync as you complete challenges.

 Make sure to include specific commit messages and sync your changes each time you complete a challenge.

 You need to submit your work through [this google form]() by Sunday at 11:59pm.
 Expect to submit the links from your repo for each challenge above.